home | what's new | other sitescontact | about

 Editor’s note: Let us also be mindful of “the real world” which is but one missed heartbeat away.
 That coming world, our eternal home, is built upon the rights of the individual, not the hive, collective, or group, and certainly not that of an elitist cabal, posturing as benefactor.
 These arrogant and oppressive monsters-of-the-heart-and-soul are headed toward a sewer-pit rat cellar, from which they are unlikely to emerge, possibly, for centuries.

-The following point, too, should be noted well, for, as one passes from the mortal shell, the tables might be turned, with once-victims now against smirking potentates.
-This is not often done, but it's an option.
+The following point, too, should be noted well, for, as one passes from the mortal shell, the tables might be turned, with once-victims now raging against smirking potentates.
+This is not often done, and should not be done, but it can happen.
 I'll explain what my research reveals HERE.

 Editor’s note: